 Shi-ne, pronounced “shi-nay”1 is a meditation designed to produce a clear state of mind, without thought or other mental phenomena like visual images or ideation.
 Shi-ne is the Tibetan translation of the Sanskrit “shamatha,” Pali “samatha,” meaning “calm abiding.”
 Samatha is taught in Theravadan and in Insight traditions alongside or as a preliminary to vipassana.
 There, it is most commonly a concentration practice, focusing on the breath as object, leading to a state of equanimity.
 Shamatha is also taught in Tibetan traditions: it may be called shamatha or shi-ne in that context.

 In Tibetan Buddhist Mahayana, shi-ne may resemble the concentrative methods taught in Theravadan traditions.
 In Tibetan Vajrayana, shin-ne is more usually taught as an expansive method, not as concentration on an object.
 The method, experience, and result of practicing Vajrayana style shi-ne are quite different to deep-focused concentration.
 I wrote a little about the differences between shi-ne in Vajrayana and the more Sutric style of concentration here.
+My series Journaling a staged path explores those differences in much more depth.
 This page is about how to practice shi-ne as a method of remaining uninvolved.
 When I use the term shi-ne, from here on, I am referring to that sort of expansive shi-ne practice.